Byzantine-Resilient Population Protocols: Lower Bounds

-Now, we give a lower bound for the probability of success of the Byzantine adversary to grab $\lfloor f/2 \rfloor$ first-dual exchanges where both nodes have initial preference $A$.
+\dk{It remains to prove a lower bound on the probability that such adversarial scenario is possible -- i.e., } a lower bound for the probability of success of the Byzantine adversary to grab $\lfloor f/2 \rfloor$ first-dual exchanges where both nodes have initial preference $A$.
 Let $X$ be the nodes with initial preference $A$.
-Let $Q$ be the first $n/8$ exchanges in the algorithm execution.
-Let $Q' \subseteq Q$ be all the first-dual exchanges in $Q$, where both nodes are in $X$.
-Since $|Q| = n/8$, we also have that $|Q'| \leq n/8$, which implies that $Q'$ involves at most $n/4$ nodes from $X$.
-Since $|X| \geq n/2$ (recall that $A$ is the majority), at least $n/4$ nodes from $X$ are not involved in any exchange in $Q$.
+Let $Q$ be the first $n/8$ exchanges in the algorithm execution. \dk{Recall here that exchanges are chosen by the random scheduler; in particular, w.l.o.g., we could look at the scheduler in the following way -- it first randomly generates a set of $n/8$ pairs of nodes, which defines set $Q$; next, it randomly orders these pairs, to determine which of the exchanges are actually first-dual.}\footnote{\dk{Such splitting of scheduler randomness into first selecting a random set of elements (of pairs, in our case) and then considering an independent random order (permutation) of these elements, has been already considered in the literature, cf.,~\cite{DBLP:conf/esa/KesselheimRTV13}}} Let $Q' \subseteq Q$ be all the first-dual exchanges in $Q$, where both nodes are in $X$. \dk{Note that in order to determine $Q'$, one needs the randomly selected set $Q$ and a random order of these pairs, as explained earlier.} Since $|Q| = n/8$, we also have that $|Q'| \leq n/8$, which implies that $Q'$ involves $2|Q'| \le n/4$ nodes from $X$.
+Since $|X| \geq n/2$ (recall that $A$ is the majority), at least $n/4$ nodes from $X$ are not involved in any exchange in \dk{$Q'$.}

-We say that the exchanges in $Q$ are successful is they are also in $Q'$, and are unsuccessful if they are in $Q \setminus Q'$.
-Since at least $n/4$ nodes from $X$ are not involved in any exchange in $Q$, there are at least $n/4$ available nodes from $X$ in each of the $Q$ exchanges, allowing for for at least ${n/4} \choose 2$ successful exchanges.
-Thus, since the total number of pairs allowed in exchanges is ${{n} \choose {2}} < n^2/2$, and since $n \geq 2 \cdot 132 > 8$, the probability that an exchange in $Q$ is successful is at least
+We say that the exchanges in $Q$ are successful \cbr{if} they are also in $Q'$, and are unsuccessful if they are in $Q \setminus Q'$. \dk{Consider the process of generating the ordered set of pairs $Q$ by the scheduler, one by one.} Since at least $n/4$ nodes from $X$ are not involved in any exchange in $Q$, \dk{when generating next pair in the ordered set $Q$} there are at least $n/4$ nodes from $X$ \dk{which have not been in any previously selected pair.} \dk{Hence, the probability that a newly generated pair in $Q$ is successful is at least $\frac {{n/4 \choose 2}} {{n^2/2}}$, where ${n/4} \choose 2$ is the lower bound on the number of pairs that could be created from nodes that have not been yet selected and ${{n} \choose {2}}$ is the number of all possible pairs of nodes.
+Using the bound ${{n} \choose {2}} < n^2/2$ and assumption $n \geq 2 \cdot 132 > 8$, we further estimate the probability of generating a successful pair from above as follows:}